Damages South Australia

 - Defamation law

-Advantages of E-versionHaving access to the full decisions and legislation at the press of a button saves valuable time, not to mention time spent filing the print version.
+Advantages of E-versionHaving access to the full decisions and legislation at the press of a button saves valuable time, not to mention time spent filing pages for a print version.
 The user will find the search system of the e-version the easiest and most efficient they’ve ever used.
 Mastering it takes less than five minutes training and such training can be done over the phone.

-Updates and PricingThe product, including Kidd’s Damages Australia, is updated quarterly for $710 p.a. (loose-leaf) and $650 p.a. (e-version).
-Weekly e-updates are included with the print version if required and provided for an extra $50 p.a. with the e-version.
+Updates and PricingThe E-product, including Kidd’s Damages Australia, is updated quarterly for $700 p.a.
+Weekly e-updates are included.
 The service can also be purchased as a one-off.
 Email email@example.com for pricing of one-off purchases.

 E-access will be granted immediately and an invoice sent with 28 days to pay.